Federal judge says insurers no longer have to provide some preventive care services, including cancer and heart screenings, at no cost – KION546

 More than 150 million people with private insurance can receive preventive services without cost-sharing under the Affordable Care Act, according to a 2022 report published by HHS.

-Overall, about 60% of the 173 million people enrolled in private health coverage used at least one of the ACA's no-cost preventive services in 2018 prior to the COVID-19 pandemic, according to a recent analysis by the Kaiser Family Foundation.
-These include some services that will continue to be available at no charge under the judge's ruling.
+Overall, about 60% of the 173 million people enrolled in private health coverage used at least one of the ACA’s no-cost preventive services in 2018 prior to the Covid-19 pandemic, according to a recent Kaiser analysis.
+These include some services that will continue to be available at no charge under the judge’s ruling.

-The most commonly received preventive care includes vaccinations, not including COVID-19 vaccines, well-woman and well-child visits, and screenings for heart disease, cervical cancer, diabetes and breast cancer, according to Kaiser.
+The most commonly received preventive care includes vaccinations, not including Covid-19 vaccines, well-woman and well-child visits, and screenings for heart disease, cervical cancer, diabetes and breast cancer, according to Kaiser.
+The most commonly used preventive services will continue to be covered at no cost.

-Studies have shown than that the Obamacare mandate prompted an uptake in preventive services and narrowed care disparities in communities of color.
+Studies have shown the Obamacare mandate prompted an uptake in preventive services and narrowed care disparities in communities of color.

 “There’s plenty of evidence that people responded to this incentive and started using preventive care more often,” said Paul Shafer, assistant professor of health policy at Boston University.